Lucy Lawless: Xena: Warrior Princess

 Lawless received her best-known role as a heroic warrior woman named Xena in the first season of Hercules.
 She first appeared in the episode "The Warrior Princess" which aired in March 1995.
 R. J. Stewart dramatised the teleplay from a story that Robert G. "Rob" Tapert commissioned John Schulian to write.
 The character became a fan favourite.
 Vanessa Angel was originally cast in the role, but she fell ill and was unable to travel to New Zealand for shooting.
 To differentiate between Xena and the similar Lysia, Lawless's hair, previously an ash blonde, was dyed black.
 She also wore a much darker costume.
 Lawless returned as Xena in two more episodes of the first season of Hercules, which portrayed her turn from villainess to a good, heroic character.

 The character was popular enough that a spin-off series was created: Xena: Warrior Princess debuted on 4 September 1995.
 Xena: Warrior Princess, like its parent programme, was a huge hit and achieved high ratings and cultural significance, lasting six seasons.
 The series brought Lawless an immense amount of attention and she became an international celebrity.

 While taping an appearance on The Tonight Show with Jay Leno in October 1996, Lawless suffered a fractured pelvis when the horse she was riding lost its footing in the studio car park.
-She made a complete recovery, but several episodes of the second season of Xena were rewritten to focus on background characters to minimise the time Lawless was needed on set.
+She made a complete recovery, but several episodes of the second season of Xena were rewritten with body swaps to focus on background characters to minimise the time Lawless was needed on set.
+According to Lawless, the media attention about the accident increased viewership of the show.